Changissnz/nu_merchant_principal/README.md

 does not have to be the truth.
 In the grand order of protectionism, there are economic costs attached.
 There are power dynamics and contingencies to be maintained.
-And there is the literal creature of the vulture.
+And there is the literal creature, the vulture.